Aerial View Of The East Side Junior High School

 in the three floors along with a huge basement and a furnace room.

-cement steps, through the heavy doors, and into a classroom to
+the massive cement steps, through the heavy doors, and into a

-start their education.
-In the beginning, this school served classes
+classroom to start their education.
+In the beginning, this school

-from 1-9 then the student went downtown to McKinley High School,
+served classes from 1-9 then the student went downtown to McKinley

-(later Edison School) on Church Street for the remainder of their
+High School, (later Edison School) on Church Street for the remainder

-as we knew them, are a thing of the past.
-This year a new high
+schools, as we knew them, are a thing of the past.
+This year a

-school was built just north of the old McKinley High School which
+new high school was built just north of the old McKinley High

-will be demolished soon.
-Then Lincoln School, built in 1956, was
+School which will be demolished soon.
+Then Lincoln School, built

-torn down and now a new K-2 School is being built on that site
+in 1956, was torn down and now a new K-2 School is being built

-on Frederick Street.
-On East Margaret Street, S. J. Bonham School,
+on that site on Frederick Street.
+On East Margaret Street, S.

-is being built.
-The new Middle School on Brown Street houses all
+grade school is being built.
+The new Middle School on Brown Street

 So this leads us back to Washington School.
 It too will soon be